 Well, we’re going to get to the bottom of all of these claims (and more!) in this article.

-You’re going to learn how to deadlift with picture-perfect form, the top five deadlift variations that you should know about, and how to perform a simple, effective, and challenging deadlift workout that will get you results.
+You’re going to learn how to deadlift with picture-perfect form, the top six deadlift variations that you should know about, and how to perform a simple, effective, and challenging deadlift workout that will get results fast.

 Let’s get started.